Rules for Rural Practitioner Tax Credit for Optometrists for Tax Year 2013

 The following program rules expired December 31, 2013.
 Subsequent program rules begin January 1, 2014, January 1, 2016, and January 1, 2018.
 If you are amending for a specific tax year, you must meet the rules as they were for that tax year.

-Oregon’s rural practitioner state income tax credit is authorized by Oregon Revised Statutes 315.613, 315.616, & 315.619.
+Oregon’s rural practitioner state income tax credit is authorized by315.613, 315.616, & 315.619.
 The Oregon Office of Rural Health is charged with administering this program, which grants up to $5,000 in personal income tax credits to eligible ODs.
 Following is a brief guide relating to the application process and eligibility.

 Although each application is reviewed on an individual basis and determinations cannot be made over the telephone, optometrists may be considered eligible if 60% or more of their professional practice time is spent in an eligible area of Oregon.

 - Must be licensed under ORS Chapter 683

 - Must have consulting privileges with an Eligible Rural Hospital